thoughtbot/maintaining-open-source-projects/book/06-licenses.md

 contrast, an author may give every person who receives a copy of some work permission to reproduce, adapt or distribute it and require that any resulting copies or adaptations are also bound by the same licensing.
-Using the copyright laws to ensure the freedoms are kept is called “Copyleft”.
+Using the copyright laws to ensure these freedoms are kept is called “Copyleft”.

-Supporters of Copyleft licenses don’t want to see software they write with the intention for its users to be able to study, modify and share it become closed.
+Supporters of Copyleft licenses don’t want software they write with the intention for its users to be able to study, modify and share it become closed.
 Instead of relying on intrinsic motivation or good will for keeping work and its derivatives free, by the use of Copyleft licenses a project retains the right to